makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 ![complicated device schematic]({{ "/assets/images/zwave/zwave_schematic_zm5101.png" | relative_url }})

 The **NVM** is SPI EEPROM or flash memory of at least 16&nbsp;KB.
 It is necessary for storing data about network nodes, routes, and so on.
-It is possible to create devices without an external EEPROM (this uses a flash memory block, which reduces the space for code).
-EEPROM takes up one SPI and one foot for `CS`.
-SPI pins can be easily used as GPIO or to connect another SPI Slave while `CS` is raised to 3.3&nbsp;V. The same SPI is used to program the Z-Wave chip when `RESET` is pulled down.
-That's why we need a CS pull-up (ZM5101 becomes SPI Slave, and the second Slave is obviuosly not needed here).
+It is possible to create devices without an external EEPROM by using a flash memory block and thereby reducing the available code space.
+External EEPROM memory takes up one of the SPIs and one additional GPIO pin for `CS`.
+SPI pins can easily be used as GPIO or to connect another SPI Slave while `CS` is raised to 3.3&nbsp;V. The same SPI is used to program the Z-Wave chip when `RESET` is pulled down.
+That's why we need a CS pull-up (ZM5101 becomes SPI Slave, and the second Slave is obviously not needed here).

-All other pins can be used to implement the functionality of the device.
+We are free to use all remaining pins for whatever we want the device to do.

 Let's say we want to **create a complex device**:
-- 3 relays (using darlington ULN2003, since the current limit of 20&nbsp;mA from the ZM5101's pins is not enough for an electromagnetic relay and it will feed the relay from 5&nbsp;V or 12&nbsp;V)
 - A contact sensor
 - A light sensor (photoresistor)
 - A beautifully flashing three color LED
+- 3 relays

+For the relays we are going to use a darlington ULN2003, since the current limit of 20&nbsp;mA from the ZM5101's pins is not enough for an electromagnetic relay and it will supply the relay via 5&nbsp;V or 12&nbsp;V.

 All of this can be immediately connected to the Z-Wave chip:
-- 3 relay inputs via GPIOs, e.g. P2.0, P2.1, and P2.5.
-P2.2 to P2.4 occupy the EEPROM connected via SPI.
 - Dry contact sensor via `INT0` (P1.0), `INT1` (P1.1), or any other GPIO pin if it is okay for you to simply poll the GPIO instead of using an ISR handler
-- A light sensor as part of a voltage divider via ADC0 or P3.4.
+- A light sensor as part of a voltage divider via `ADC0` or P3.4.
 - A three color LED via `PWM0`, `PWM1`, and `PWM2` (P0.4 to P0.6).
 This allows you to make smooth color transitions.
+- 3 relay inputs via GPIOs, e.g. P2.0, P2.1, and P2.5.
+P2.2 to P2.4 occupy the EEPROM connected via SPI.

 ![complicated device schematic (2)]({{ "/assets/images/zwave/zwave_schematic_zm5101_2.png" | relative_url }})

 Even after connecting all these components, we **still have 18 pins left**.
-In comparison, with the 3<sup>rd</sup> generation of Z-Wave chips and modules (ZM3202) we would not have been able to connect just the above components.
+In comparison, with the 3<sup>rd</sup> generation of Z-Wave chips and modules (ZM3202) we wouldn't even have been able to connect the above components.

 # Firmware
 Like other 8051 chips, Z-Wave chips organize their GPIO pins in 4&nbsp;ports.
 One SFR controls the direction (input/output), one the pull-up for GPIOs configured as inputs, and one is used for reading/writing the value.

 Timer, UART, SPI, and other functions are similar to other 8051 chips: TMOD/THx/TLx, UARTCON/UARTBUF/UARTSTAT, SPIxCON/SPIxDATA/SPISTAT, and so on.

 There are so many registers that in the 5<sup>th</sup> generation of chips one has to enter the `SFRPAGE` register to switch between SFR mapping pages and IRAM.
-The size of 128&nbsp;KB flash memory also required the use of memory banks, which significantly complicates the translated code, filling it with many transfers from bank to bank via COMMON BANK.
+The size of 128&nbsp;KB flash memory also required the use of memory banks, which significantly complicates the translated code, filling it with many transfers from bank to bank via COMMON bank.

 In theory, any compiler, such as [SDCC](http://sdcc.sourceforge.net/) (GPL), can be used to compile code for the Z-Wave chips.
 However, there is no documentation on all these ports, registers, internal memory mapping and so on.
 Instead of making this information public, Sigma Designs chose to supply **pre-compiled libraries** that provide a convinient API to access the chip's hardware (wrappers for SFR access) and for accessing the Z-Wave network, i.e. sending commands to other nodes, managing the network, updating routes and more.
 Due to memory size constraints Sigma Designs provides libraries for different device classes, e.g. controllers, slaves, and gateways.
 These libraries are **built for a specific version of KEIL**.